mosip/documentation/docs/administration.md

 #### User Center Mapping

-Once the user is mapped to a zone, they will be listed in the screen below.
+* Once the user is mapped to a zone, they will be listed in the screen below.
 Now, the user will be mapped to a center to be able to manage their assigned center.
+* Admin portal allows an admin to map users to a center.
+This mapping specifies as to which center the user will be used in.
+* A user can only be mapped to a center which belongs under the user’s Administrative Zone.
+* A user can later be un-mapped from the Center in cases where a User is needed to be moved to another Center.
+In such cases, the user will later need to be mapped to the new center.
+In case the user is required to be mapped to a Registration Center outside the Administrative Zonal restriction, the Administrative Zone of the user must be changed.

 **View User Center Mapping(s)**